configdotsys/can-network-reference/can-controller-runtime.md

 *Prepared as an independent technical reference.*

-*This document is a personal technical reference documenting validated operating behavior and baseline configuration from a completed CAN network project.*
+*This document is a personal technical reference for CAN controller runtime behavior, error handling, and firmware architecture in embedded systems.*

 ---